 The Road to Social Entrepreneurship

-Read James's story and how he used his education at ToU to find a new purpose.
+Read James's story and how he used his education at Tomorrow University to find a new purpose.

 Life is full of surprises, and ending up a funded social entrepreneur wasn’t exactly on my road map, but I am grateful to be on this journey.
 Here it is.